 - how to enter a design competition

-Participating schools receive a budget for materials, access to relevant online resources and a guidance pack.
-The 2016 The Playground Project guidance pack (PDF, 0.4MB) details what is covered in the scheme.
+Participating schools received a budget for materials, access to relevant online resources and a guidance pack.
+The 2016 The Playground Project guidance pack (PDF, 0.4MB) details what the scheme covered.

 Competition to design a school playground

-The project ends with a design competition, with pupils submitting their new design for their play area.
+The project ended with a design competition, with pupils submitting their new design for their play area.

-These design ideas come out of the project sessions – so children’s ideas are at the heart of the competition.
-The winning school receives a cash prize to create their new playground.
+These design ideas came out of the project sessions – so children’s ideas were at the heart of the competition.
+The winning school received a cash prize to create their new playground.